magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 #### Type configurations

-Type configurations describe the parameters that must be used to instantiate a class and lifecycle of class instances.
-Configuration for Magento's object manager is stored in following XML files:
+Type configurations describe the parameters that must be used to instantiate a class and lifestyle of class instances.
+Depending on it's scope, the configuration for Magento's object manager is stored in following XML files:

 * `app/etc/di.xml` - This is the global area application configuration.
 * `<moduleDir>/etc/di.xml` - This is the module global area configuration.
 * `<moduleDir>/etc/<area>/di.xml` - This is the module area-specific configuration.

+The `<area>` can be any Magento area such as `adminthtml` or `frontend`.
+Each scope overrides any previously existing configuration when it is loaded.
+Configurations for each scope are merged across modules, so there is no way to create a configuration that is only seen by a single module.

 All object manager configuration is located under the config node in the xml files: